 There isn’t a single definition for what makes a treadmill “high-end,” but usually it’s some combination of advanced technology, a powerful motor, a smooth belt, and a sturdy frame that doesn’t shake even at the highest speeds.

-Yes, these are expensive treadmills—some costing upwards of $3,000—but if you’re looking for a heavy-duty cardio machine that’s built to last and will help you reach your fitness goals, they’re worth the upfront investment.
+Yes, these are expensive treadmills—some costing upwards of $4,000—but if you’re looking for one of the best treadmills for a home gym that’s built to last and will help you reach your fitness goals, they’re worth the upfront investment.
 In this guide, we’ll go through our top seven picks, highlighting both the pros and cons to help you make a decision about which model will work best for you.

 We’ve Had Our Feet on the Best

-At Garage Gym Reviews, we’ve personally run (and walked) hundreds of miles on dozens of different treadmills.
+At Garage Gym Reviews, we’ve personally run (and walked) hundreds of miles on nearly 50 different treadmills.
 Our goal is to provide an unbiased, expert opinion on everything from setup to performance and, eventually, longevity to help you make a decision that works best for you.

-Our lineup of product testers includes certified personal trainers, certified Crossfit L-1 trainers, marathon runners, and nutrition experts.
+Our lineup of expert product testers includes certified personal trainers, certified Crossfit Level 1 Trainers, marathon runners, and nutrition experts.
 Not only do we have a personal interest in exercise equipment, it’s our professional mission to find the best of the best.
+We utilize our fitness equipment testing methodology to rate treadmills on many categories, including:

 Best High-End Treadmills